logzio/dashboard-metrics-extractor/README.md

 ## Limitations
 * The script can't extract metrics from panels with ES datasource
 * Working only with editable dashboards
-* Working only with valid dashboards (If grafana can't load it, the script can't extract the metrics)
+* Working only with valid dashboards (If grafana can't load it, the script won't extract the metrics)